Kylie Jenner Moves On With Travis Scott But Won’t Be Happy If Tyga Goes Back To Blac Chyna

 — hoot (@porantext) May 2, 2017

 For Kyle, Chyna and Tyga getting back together would feel “like one of her sisters going behind her and dating her ex,” according to the site, citing an unnamed source.
-The move might also rob some of the Kardashians the wrong way as both were welcomed to their household and considered as part of the family, In fact, it was claimed that Kris Jenner “went out of her way to make both Chyna and Tyga’s careers better.”
+The move might also rub some of the Kardashians the wrong way as both were welcomed to their household and considered as part of the family, In fact, it was claimed that Kris Jenner “went out of her way to make both Chyna and Tyga’s careers better.”

 Just to be clear, it is not yet known if both Tyga and Blac Chyna intend to get back together, even for the sake of their son.
 However, the rumor mills have been churning out speculations lately which are basically saying that there is a strong possibility that it could happen.